PasqualeMainolfi/PyCosund/main/Readme.md

 ## PyCsound

-A package to run Csound from python.
+A package to run Csound from python (Not yet published!).

 ```python
 cs = PyCsound()